Linkaan/Fagelmatare/INSTALL.md

    tc@box:~$ sudo fdisk -u /dev/mmcblk0
    ```
    Now list partitions with 'p' command and write down the starting and ending  sectors of the second partition.
 2. Delete second partition with `d` then recreate it with `n` command.
    Use the same starting sector as deleted had and provide end sectore or size greater than deleted had having enough free space for Mounted Mode.
 When finished, exit fdisk with 'w' command.
 Now the partition size increased but file system size is not yet changed.
 3. Reboot piCore.
 It is necessary to make Kernel aware of changes.
 4. After reboot expand file system to the new partition boundaries with typing  the following command as root:
     ```bash
     tc@box:~$ sudo resize2fs /dev/mmcblk0p2
     ```
 ### Slave RPi

+If you are using a RPi zero as the slave you must have a USB ethernet adapter, however it is much easier to just configure the slave on the master RPi so that you can use ethernet.

 Do the same procedure for the slave as for the master but remember to download from the correct architecture.
 It will be armv6 if you're using a RPi model A, B, A+, B+ or zero) and armv7 for the second generation of RPi.